ln-vortex/ln-vortex/docs/client-rpc.md

 }
 ```

-RPC calls all must have a basic Authorization header, you can read more [here](https://swagger.io/docs/specification/authentication/basic-authentication/)
+Every RPC call must have a basic Authorization header, you can read more [here](https://swagger.io/docs/specification/authentication/basic-authentication/).

 ## Methods